-PART X - COMPENSATION TO OFFICERS OR PARTNERS
+PART X - COMPENSATION TO OFFICERS

-Include in this part the compensation received by the officers of the corporation or the partners of the partnership from salaries or other allowances.
+Include in this part the compensation received by the officers of the corporation from salaries or other allowances.
 Enter the amount claimed in Part V, line 21 of the return.

 PART XI - QUESTIONNAIRE

 Enter all the information required in the questionnaire in order to process this return.